rutujasanadi/docusign-onboarding-backend/README.md/README.md

     -PrivateKeyPath → Path to RSA private key

     -AccountId → DocuSign account ID (numeric)

+    -TemplateID  →  Id of the template created for this process

 4.Add Your Private Key

     -Place RSA private key file in the project root: /private.key

-5.Configure Your DocuSign Template

-    -Copy the Template ID

-    -Paste it into Program.cs ( string templateId = "template-id");

-6.Run the Application
+5.Run the Application

     -dotnet run

-7.Test Using Postman
+6.Test Using Postman

 Import the file : Employee Onboarding.postman_collection